Lasya1lasya/Supermarket-Sales-Analysis/README.md

 A supermarket chain is looking to expand their business.
 The company leadership team has provided the data team with historical supermarket sales data.
 Leadership is interested in finding answers to several questions:

-1) What is the average purchase total of a customer's cart?
+1) Which Branch has more customer Transactions?
 2) What was the average overall customer rating?
-3) How do customer ratings compare at each of our 3 branch locations?
+3) What is the Gross income by Branches and which types of Customers gives more Profit?
 4) Which branch location is most profitable?
 5) Do members tend to spend more money than non-members?
 6) What is our best selling product line?
-7) How do sales fluctuate during the week?
-Which day of the week is most profitable?
+7)What is the Customer spend Overview(low,high,medium spend)?

 ## Dataset

 The dataset is a public Kaggle dataset concerning supermarket sales data in Malaysia from January 1st, 2019 to March 30th, 2019.

 The dataset is included as a CSV file in this repository and can also be found at https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/

 The dataset can be used to answer a number of useful questions about customer ratings, most profitable branch locations, most profitable product lines, and most profitable days of the week.